If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 As with all parenteral iron preparations the absorption of oral iron is reduced when administered concomitantly.
 Therefore, clinical judgment is required to consider when oral iron should be restarted.

-Drug-herb interaction studies with MONOFERRIC have not been conducted.
+Interactions with food have not been established.

 Parenteral iron may cause falsely elevated values of serum bilirubin and falsely decreased values of serum calcium.